buddh4/lyvely/README.md

   habits or company data, journals.
 - There is **no restrictions** on how to use the platform, use the flexible set of features as it suits your use case.
 - Instead of focusing on external integrations, the aim is to enable **seamless integration** between features through the module system.

-> ⚠️ Lyvely is an actively developed project, and its features and APIs are subject to ongoing improvements and refinements.
-> We welcome contributions from the community to help shape the future of Lyvely and make it even more valuable to users.

 ## Getting Started